 If you're a life sciences company doing business in Mexico, talk to the law firm that regularly combines high-level technical expertise with legal muscle.
-In an environment that is not always predictable, we are widely known for our extensive capabilities in life sciences matters-IP, regulatory, transactional, and litigation-and for being, as Chambers says, "Consistently at the forefront of cutting-edge market developments."
+In an environment that is not always predictable, we are widely known for our extensive capabilities in life sciences matters - IP, regulatory, transactional, and litigation -.
+As Chambers says, "With constant research, education, and innovative strategies, OLIVARES' team is dedicated to being the most knowledgeable resource for legal solutions in the life sciences in Mexico."